phillipdavidstearns/PGTE_5585_F2019/syllabus.md

 				<strong>Assignment #8 start</strong>
 			</p>
 			<p>
-				With you team, implement the design you developed for Assignment 7:
+				With your team, implement the design you developed for Assignment 7:
 				<ul>
 					<li>Submit the code you developed for the Processing and Arduino components</li>
 					<li>Document challenges you encountered and how you overcame them</li>